 Why now and not before?
 We see several reasons:

 • AI in 2022 will be more powerful than it was only five years ago.
-Thanks to vastly faster specialized processors, better software, and larger data sets, AI can do more, and more affordably, than ever.4 As a result, AI is becoming pervasive and ubiquitous—which in turn is attracting greater regulatory scrutiny.
+Thanks to vastly faster specialised processors, better software and larger data sets, AI can do more and more affordably, than ever.4 As a result, AI is becoming pervasive and ubiquitous—which in turn is attracting greater regulatory scrutiny.

 • AI regulations are a competitive tool at the geopolitical level.
 If one country or region can set the global standard for AI regulation, it may give a competitive advantage to companies operating in that country or region and disadvantage outsiders.